CharnelMouse/duel52/README.md

     - Extra damage to Taunt [implemented]
   - TwinStrike [implemented]
     - Currently not properly handling Trap cards killed by Twinstrike damage.
 Should fix this by only checking for dead cards in one place.
+    - Not handling Twinstrike damage after killing a Taunt card properly either (should still block, currently would allow if finding original target didn't cause a crash)
   - Taunt
     - 3 maximum health instead of 2 [implemented]
     - If present, non-Taunt allies can't be attacked by non-Nimble enemies [implemented]